Blog article on Custommade.com

 Dilettante Studios is a full-service design/build studio specializing in hand-crafted custom furniture, cabinets, carpentry, built-ins, environments, installations and art fabrication.

-In regards to the product, we start with primarily found, inherited, re-purposed, salvaged, cast-off, 2nd-hand, used, abused, castigated, orphaned, or otherwise unwanted materials as both a principle and an invited opportunity for adaptive design, and as a material parallel to the waste of human resources.
+In regards to the product, we start with primarily found, inherited, re-purposed, salvaged, cast-off, 2nd-hand, used, abused, castigated, orphaned, or otherwise unwanted materials as both a principle and an invited opportunity for adaptive design.

 On the design process:

 We are not designers in the sense that we seek to establish and market a “look” or “style”, although that may emerge out of our working principles, but rather we try to work with the given materials and budget, at the level of craft that will fulfill the commission, and to accommodate the varied skill levels of our trainees.
 We have many years of experience finding ways to work with imperfect and varied materials to make them beautiful.
 We try to incorporate the value of process, discovery and experimentation (ours and yours) into fabrication, most of which is traditionally hashed-out in the design process.
 And in the end, we try to meet the needs of the client in the most efficient and graceful way possible.